HeyItzKevz/HTH-2023-Spotify-Data-Analysis/README.md

 ### 1. What were the top 10 most streamed tracks from the 90's in 2023?
 And plot their streams in a bar graph.

 ### 2. How Popular were Ed Sheran's Top 6 Songs of 2023 compared?
-Create a pie chart comparing them.### 3.
-Create a scatterplot showing how release date relates to total streams.
+Create a pie chart comparing them.

 ### 3. Create a scatterplot showing how release date relates to total streams.